futuregrid/virtual-cluster/README.md

 You will have to modify the <PUT-YOUR-USER-NAME-HERE> occurrence within the file with the name that you use to associate your key.
 The file is to be placed at ~/.futuregrid/futuregrid.cfg or concatenated to an already existing futuregrid.cfg file.
-In order to use different interface 'euca2ools' or 'boto' to run the program, you can specify the interface you want to use by changing 'interface' in the confiugration file, or you can specify --interface boto/euca2ools when you run our tool

 NOTE: Please make sure all the files are placed under the location as you specified in configuration file.
 You can also find an example of